Band of Horses Fan Guide

 Frequently Asked Questions

 What time does Band of Horses typically take the stage?
-Doors usually open around 7:00 PM for this type of venue.
-If there's a support act, they'll likely play for about 30-45 minutes, starting around 7:45 PM or 8:00 PM.
-Band of Horses would then typically take the stage around 9:00 PM or 9:15 PM, with the show concluding around 10:45 PM or 11:00 PM.
+Doors for Albert Hall concerts usually open around 7:00 PM or 7:30 PM.
+There will likely be an opening act playing for about 30-45 minutes, starting around 8:00 PM.
+Band of Horses would then typically take the stage between 9:00 PM and 9:30 PM, with the show concluding around 10:45 PM to 11:00 PM.

 Top Tips for Band of Horses at Albert Hall Manchester